projectcapsule/capsule/use_cases.md

   * Dedicated Persistent Storage.
   * Automatic backup of volumes.
   * Shared control plane.
-  * Multiple Namespaces isolation.
+  * Multiple Namespaces isolations.
   * Resources Quotas and Limits.
   * Self Service Provisioning portal.
   * Dedicated Application Catalog.
   * Multiple user accounts.
-  * Optional access to VMs, Storage, Networks, DBaaS, and other managed traditional services from the IaaS offer.
+  Optional access to VMs, Storage, Networks, DBaaS, and other managed traditional services from the IaaS offering.

 ### Involved actors

-To simplify the design of Capsule, we'll work with following actors:
+To simplify the design of Capsule, we'll work with the following actors:

 * *Bill*:
-  he is the cluster administrator from the operations department of Acme Corp. and he is in charge of admin and mantain the CaaS platform.
+  He is the cluster administrator of the operations department of Acme Corp.
-  Bill is also responsible for the onboarding of new customers and of the daily work to support all customers.
+  And he is in charge of admin and maintains the CaaS platform.

-* *Joe*:
+  Bill is also responsible for the onboarding of new customers and the Daily work to support all customers.

-  he works as DevOps engineer at Oil & Stracci Inc., a new customer of the Shared CaaS service.
+**Joe*:   he works as a DevOps engineer at Oil & Stracci Inc., a new customer of the Shared CaaS service.
-  Joe is responsible for deploying and mantaining container based applications on the CaaS platform.
+  Joe is responsible for deploying and maintaining container-based applications On the CaaS platform.

 * *Alice*:
-  she works as IT Project Leader at Bastard Bank Inc., a new Private CaaS customer.
-Alice is responsible for a stategic IT project and she is responsible also for a large team made of different background (developers, administrators, SRE engineers, etc.) and organised in separated departments.
+  She works as IT Project Leader at Bastard Bank Inc., A new Private CaaS customer.
+Alice is responsible for a strategic IT project And she is responsible also for a large team made of different background (Developers, Administrators, SRE Engineers, etc.) and organized in separated departments.